AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 and stores that we express in the source code, corresponding to the hardware locking protocol.

-This high-level coding approach will work, and is simple enough that not using MCIs is not unreasonable.
-However, what really argues against it is that the correct sequence requires the optimizer to remove all the other cruft that the code generator would otherwise include.
+This high-level coding approach will work, and is simple enough that MCIs might not be needed.
+However, what really argues against it is that the correct sequence of emitted code requires the optimizer to remove all the other cruft that the code generator would otherwise include.
 (The gcc code generator used by the GNAT compiler generates initially poor code, by design, relying on the optimizer to clean it up.)
 In other words, we've told the optimizer not to change or add loads and stores for :ada:`Temp`, but without the optimizer enabled the code generator generates other code that gets in the way.
 That's OK in itself, as far as procedure :ada:`Lock` is concerned, but if the optimizer is sufficiently enabled we cannot debug the rest of the code.
 Using MCIs